mrmittag/Introduction-to-Programing/README.md

 #####Assignment:
 * Pick a partner and define several string built-ins along with providing examples of how they work.
+* Create a pull request to have your definitions added to the class repo.

 #####Links:
 * [string methods1](https://docs.python.org/2/library/string.html)